kartik-venugopal/kartik-venugopal/README.md

 I love object-oriented programming in general, and have recently come to love Swift's multi-paradigm power, syntactic sugar, and expressiveness.

+I am keenly interested in microservices, cloud native computing, Ruby on Rails, and React / Node.js.
+I love to learn new languages / stacks in general.

 I'm currently looking for software development work based in either Germany or Canada, so if you have a lead or are interested in hiring me, please reach out !

 My main project on GitHub is [Aural Player](https://github.com/kartik-venugopal/aural-player).
 I will aim to keep making this awesome app more awesome over time.